Boson sampling with ultracold atoms in a programmable optical lattice: Pair distribution and extended model

+It is straightforward to generalize Eq.~(\ref{NPairProb}) to higher occupations (quartets, quintets, etc).
+However, the probability of having more than 3 particles in a site is negligible even for small number of particles and can thus be safely neglected.

+The extended distribution $P(k_2,k_3)$ can be used to estimate the effect of two-body losses on the uniform state $\rho_u$.
+Two-body losses are assumed to reduce the survival probability of a state containing $k_2$ pairs by a factor $e^{-k_2 t/\tau_{\rm TB}}$.
+A particle triplet decays three times faster than a pair because there are 3 possible combinations for the colliding pairs.
+This can also be understood through the action of the particle decay operator $V(t)$ (defined in Appendix~\ref{App:ExactSim}) on a state with $k_3$ particle triplets, where $V(t)|k_3\rangle\langle k_3|V^\dagger(t)=\exp{(-3k_3t/\tau_{\rm TB})} |k_3\rangle\langle k_3|$.
+The total survival probability is thus obtained evaluating the sum

+The sum in Eq.~(\ref{SurvProbExt}) can be simplified in the limit of large $N$ by ignoring particle triplets.
+Using the approximate expression in Eq.~(\ref{eq:SitePoissonian}) for $P(k_2,0)$, we obtain

+which corresponds to Eq.~(\ref{SurvProb1}) in the main text when $c=1$.
+The expression on the right-hand side of Eq.~(\ref{SurvProb1_app}) is obtained by computing the limit as $N$ tends to infinity.

-In Fig.~\ref{fig2} and in Appendix~\ref{App:ExactSim}, this model is used instead of Eq.~(\ref{SurvProb1}), as it is more accurate to describe the scenario for small number of particles.
-Equation~(\ref{NPairProb}) can be further extended to account for the cases with $k_4$ quartets, $k_5$ quintets, etc. These have not been considered as their contribution is negligible even from small number of particles.
+Note that in Fig.~\ref{fig2} and in Appendix~\ref{App:ExactSim}, the extended model of Eq.~(\ref{SurvProbExt}) is used instead of Eq.~(\ref{SurvProb1}) to describe the two-body losses, because it also applies in the limit of a small number of particles.